apache/spark/docs/streaming-programming-guide.md

 - *Basic sources*: Sources directly available in the StreamingContext API.
   Examples: file systems, and socket connections.
-- *Advanced sources*: Sources like Kafka, Flume, Kinesis, etc. are available through extra utility classes.
+- *Advanced sources*: Sources like Kafka, Kinesis, etc. are available through extra utility classes.
 These require linking against extra dependencies as discussed in the [linking](#linking) section.